 A version of the project’s files that have been committed to the

-repository.
-It is a snapshot of the project at an instant in time, as
+check-in is a snapshot of the project at an instant in time, as seen from

-seen from a single check-out’s perspective.
-Synonyms: version,
+a single check-out’s perspective.
+It is sometimes styled

-The long list of synonyms is confusing to new Fossil users, particularly the noun sense of the word “commit,” but it’s easy enough to internalize the concepts.
+Combining both sets of synonyms results in a list of terms that is confusing to new Fossil users, but it’s easy enough to internalize the concepts.
 Committing creates a commit.
 It may also be said to create a checked-in version of a particular revision of the project’s files, thus creating an immutable snapshot of the project’s state at the time of the commit.
 Fossil users find each of these different words for the same concept useful for expressive purposes among ourselves, but to Fossil proper, they all mean the same thing.

 Check-ins are immutable.